 “I’ve been drinking this amazing tea since I was 23.
-Another thing I discovered on the internet when I was trying to find cures for hormonal acne.
-I was surprised to see a tea being reviewed on Acne.org.
+Another thing I discovered on the Internet when I was trying to find cures for hormonal acne.
+I was surprised to see tea being reviewed on Acne.org.
 I bought it and haven’t turned back.
-I drink two cups a day, every single day and helps with my hormonal acne.
+I drink two cups a day, every single day, and it helps with my hormonal acne.
 It contains rooibos, hibiscus, red clover, and more antioxidants that help internally with inflammation.”

 If you buy something through our links, New York may earn an affiliate commission.